-Ever since the seventies, the Port of Gothenburg has had permission to lay contaminated dredged material in Torsviken near the port at Hisingen.
-The masses have mainly been laid in an embanked area in the southern part of the bay.
-In 2009, this permit expired.
-Since then, the Port of Gothenburg has worked to cover the masses and, as far as possible, restore the area's original character with a rich natural and bird life.
+Since way back in the 1970s, the Port of Gothenburg had a permit to deposit contaminated dredging spoils in Torsviken, near the port of Hisingen.
+The masses were primarily deposited in a contained area in the southern part of the bay.
+This permit expired in 2009.
+Since then, the Port of Gothenburg has been working to cover the masses and as far as possible to restore the area to its original state, with a rich variety of wildlife.

 Since 2009, the Port of Gothenburg has been working to cover the masses and as far as possible to restore the area to its original state, with a rich variety of wildlife.
 Before the wetland could be created, the site needed to be reinforced and the area of soils covered with clean material.
 Clay from the construction of the Marieholm Tunnel in Gothenburg was used as a protective barrier to the contaminated soil.
 Walls, islands and an inlet and outlet system were built for the actual wetland in the period 2018–2021.
 The basin was filled with water in the late spring of 2021.

 About dredging spoils.

 The area covers around 16.6 hectares, with the surface around 2.5 metres above sea level and the bottom of the spoils about 3–4 metres beneath the surface of the sea.
 Down the years, around 1.3 million cubic metres of dredging spoils have been deposited at the site.
 The dredging deposits have now been finally covered with 0.5–1 metre of clean mass.

 About the wetland.

 The wetland covers around 7 hectares.
 The basin includes three islands.
 The water in the wetland will vary with the seasons, from 20 cm at its lowest to 50 cm at its highest.
 The bottom of the basin is 3.5 metres above sea level.
 The walls and islands are one metre high, calculated from the bottom of the basin.
 The slopes of the basin are at an angle of around 6 degrees.